 Today, our atmospheric models are fit to the data using MCMC type approaches.
 This is sufficient if your atmospheric forward models are fast to run but convergence becomes problematic if this is not the case.
 This challenge looks at inverse modelling using machine learning.
 For more information on why we need your help, we provide more background in the about page and the documentation.

 The first prizes for light and regular tracks are $1000 and $2000 respectively.
 The second prizes are $500 each.
 The first prize winners will also be invited to attend our NeurIPS workshop.

-ECML-PKDD for hosting the data challenge and to the Europlanet Society for awarding the prize.
-We are grateful to the UK Space Agency and the European Research Council for support this effort.
-Furthermore, thanks to CEA Paris-Saclay, Sapienza University and UCL for providing essential scientific consultancy.
-Also many thanks to the data challenge team, see here for some info on the team members, and of course thanks to the Ariel team for technical support and building the space mission in the first place!
+NeurIPS 2022 for hosting the data challenge and to the UK Space Agency and the European Research Council for support this effort.
+Also many thanks to the data challenge team and partnering institutes, see here for some info on the team members, and of course thanks to the Ariel team for technical support and building the space mission in the first place!